sinclairzx81/typebox/design/website/docs/schema/6_specification.md

 | unevaluatedProperties | - | - | - | - | ✅ | 124/125 | 124/125 |
 | uniqueItems | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |

-## Optional Keywords and Proposals
+## Optional Keywords, Formats and Proposals

-Optional test suites cover supplementary keywords, format validators, and proposals that are not required for core compliance.
-Support is included where it can be provided without conflicting with required keyword semantics.
-Items prefixed with format/ are format-assertion tests for the corresponding string format.
+The following optional keywords, formats and proposals are also supported.

 | Spec | 3 | 4 | 6 | 7 | 2019-09 | 2020-12 | v1 |
 |:-----|:--|:--|:--|:--|:--|:--|:--|